Sorrelljs/nasa-api/README.md

 ## Introduction

-Spacestagram is a basic react app, that will show a daily space pic.
+Spacestagram is a react app, that will show a daily space pic.
 I am using the Nasa API for this.